The Top 10 Twitch Stats That Marketers Must Know

 Twitch’s users are super engaged and spend a lot of time on Twitch, with almost half of them spending 20 hours or more on the platform every week.
 According to Nielsen, the average American watches 4.3 hours of television per week, meaning that among its most dedicated users, Twitch nearly surpasses time spent watching TV.

-Twitch’s core demographic is largely male, primarily under the age of 50.
-Because Twitch’s users are so engaged and spend so much time on the platform, advertising on Twitch is a massive opportunity for advertisers looking to communicate with Millennial males, specifically.
+UPDATE — Twitch’s core demographic is largely male, primarily under the age of 50.
+With 81.5% male and 55% ages 18-49, Twitch's predominantly Millennial male audience makes the platform an enticing advertising avenue.
+Because Twitch’s users are so engaged and spend so much time on the platform, there's a massive opportunity for advertisers looking to communicate with Millennial males, specifically.

 Also See Our Posts On: